majdijm/AI-Generative-Gallery/README.md

 - Built with Flask
 - UI powered by TailwindCSS
-- Image processing by TensorFlow and Pillow
+- Image processing by Pillow
 - Developed by AIVirtus - Majdi El-Jazmawi